-With the ALMEMO $^{\circledR}$ 2690-8A all measuring points can be continuously scanned with the conversion rate (2.5;10 50 or 100 M/s).
+With the ALMEMO[®] 2890-9 all measuring points can be continuously scanned with the conversion rate (2.5;10 or 50 M/s).
 To realize a high recording speed it is possible to store all measured values in the memory and/or to perform an output via the interface.